donghongwan/quantum-pi-network/README.md

 # quantum-pi-network
 A cutting-edge blockchain project aimed at launching the Quantum Pi mainnet, featuring Pi Coin as a stable digital currency valued at $314.159.
+This repository serves as the central hub for development, documentation, and collaboration on advanced cryptographic protocols, decentralized governance, and interoperability solutions within the Quantum Pi ecosystem.
+Join us in building the future of digital finance!